tanmatt/QuoteOfTheDay/README.md

 - Sun Mar 10 07:00:08 2024 | If you can find a path with no obstacles, it probably doesn't lead anywhere. - Frank A. Clark
 - Mon Mar 11 07:00:07 2024 | I am easily satisfied with the very best. - Winston Churchill
 - Tue Mar 12 07:00:08 2024 | Don't find fault, find a remedy. - Henry Ford
+- Wed Mar 13 07:00:06 2024 | All difficult things have their origin in that which is easy, and great things in that which is small. - Lao Tzu